 Even the author herself has admitted to seeing parallels between her book and the Peterson story.
 Read on for a breakdown of all of the similarities.

 The (Faux) Grieving Husband

 Both Scott Peterson and his fictional Gone Girl counterpart Nick Dunne were considered the perfect, All-American husbands from the outside looking in.
 They had beautiful homes, a “happy” marriage, and a career.
 But behind closed doors, they were struggling — especially financially.
-Scott was said to be majorly in debt before Laci went missing, while the character of Nick lived mostly off his wife’s trust fund.
-And in both cases, the possible motive of collecting life insurance off their wives was considered.
+Scott was reportedly in major debt before Laci went missing, while the character of Nick lived mostly off his wife’s trust fund.
+And in both cases, the possible motive of collecting life insurance off their wives was considered by prosecutors.

 Scott Peterson (left) and Ben Affleck.